 Find out why using your phone camera for travel photos is a good idea and all the smartphone travel photography tips to excel at it.
-Practical advice on how to get ready for such an experience and how you can benefit from taking travel photographs with your phone.
+Practical advice on how to get ready for such an experience and how you can benefit from taking travel photographs and videos with your phone.

 Going on a weekend trip or planning a week-long journey abroad, there are a lot of things you need to think of.
 But, you know, the main thing you should take along is a good camera.